wanyuenmei/quilt/docs/Dev.md

     make generate

 ## Dependencies
-We use [Godep](https://github.com/tools/godep) as dependency vendoring tool.
-If you are using Go 1.6 or later versions, to add or to update dependencies, check out [here](https://github.com/tools/godep#add-a-dependency).
-If you are using Go 1.5, to add a new dependency, make sure `GO15VENDOREXPERIMENT` is set to 1, then run:
+We use [govendor](https://github.com/kardianos/govendor) for dependency management.
+If you are using Go 1.5 make sure `GO15VENDOREXPERIMENT` is set to 1.

-1. `godep restore` to install the package versions specified in `Godeps/Godeps.json` to your `$GOPATH`
+To add a new dependency:

-2. Run `go get foo/bar`
+1. Run `go get foo/bar`
-3. Edit your code to import foo/bar
+2. Edit your code to import `foo/bar`
-4. Run `godep save ./...`
+3. Run `govendor add +external`

+To update a dependency:

+`govendor update +vendor`

 ## Developing the Minion
 Whenever you develop code in `minion`, make sure you run your personal minion